langchain-ai/langgraph/docs/docs/cloud/how-tos/human_in_the_loop_time_travel.md

     import { Client } from "@langchain/langgraph-sdk";

     const client = new Client({ apiUrl: <DEPLOYMENT_URL> });
-    // agent is the name of our deployed graph const assistantId = "agent";
+    // Using the graph deployed with the name "agent" const assistantId = "agent";
     const thread = await client.threads.create();
     ```